-Decades ago, in my previous church, I led the prayer group for a few months.
+Decades ago, in my previous church, I led the prayer group a few months.
 At that time we got a new regular attendee, who’d come pray with us every Wednesday.
 And every time she prayed, sang, or otherwise interacted with God, she cried.

 A lot.